DETAILED ACTION

 Regarding claim 4, Ajam discloses all limitations of the claim(s) as detailed above except does not expressly disclose the T-track crossbar as claimed.

-It would have been obvious to one having ordinary skill in the art at the time the invention was made to use T-track as taught by Zhu for the crossbar material, since it has been held to be within the general skill of a worker in the art to select a known material on the basis of its suitability for the intended use as a matter of obvious design choice.
+It would have been obvious to one having ordinary skill in the art at the time the invention was made to use T-track and inserts as taught by Zhu for the crossbar material, since it has been held to be within the general skill of a worker in the art to select a known material on the basis of its suitability for the intended use as a matter of obvious design choice.
 In re Leshin, 125 USPQ 416.
 See also Ballas Liquidating Co. v.
 Allied industries of Kansas, Inc. (DC Kans) 205 USPQ 331.

 Regarding claim 5, Ajam as modified above discloses all limitations of the claim(s) as detailed above except does not expressly disclose the diamond shape as claimed.